-UPDATED: JANUARY 13, 2021
+UPDATED: AUGUST 20, 2021

 Reporting of COVID symptoms or exposure

 Dietetic Interns on a placement have a responsibility to keep themselves, others around them, and our communities safe.
-In relation to the pandemic, this means reporting if they experience any SYMPTOMS of COVID-19 or if they are EXPOSED a person with COVID-19 (presumed or confirmed) within or outside the clinical environment.
+In relation to the pandemic, this means reporting if they experience any SYMPTOMS of COVID-19 or if they are EXPOSED to a person with COVID-19 (presumed or confirmed) within or outside the clinical environment.
 If you have COVID-19 symptoms or have been exposed to someone who is presumptive or positive for COVID-19 it is important that you stay home and seek advice immediately.
 The below flow chart outlines the specific steps any learner should take when they experience symptoms or when an exposure has occurred.

 The vast majority of NOSM staff continue to work from home supporting the School’s programs.
 Some staff may be working varied hours as a result; however, they remain committed to attending to all operations and learner communication/support needs.

 Access to the NOSM campuses in Thunder Bay and Sudbury are restricted requiring authorization to access.
 If you need to go to the NOSM campus for any reason, there is a clearance and attestation process to follow.
 Before visiting, please contact the Program Manager, NODIP to discuss the nature of your visit to campus and further instruction will be sent in response.